splunk/public-o11y-docs/gdi/opentelemetry/components/attributes-processor.rst

          exporters: [splunk_hec]

-You can include or exclude attributes using any of the following properties:
+To include or exclude attributes use any of the following properties:

 - ``services``
 - ``resources``